robbiethebakerman/project_2_educational_app/README.txt

     - In terminal / command line, enter "npm run build"
     - This is a process that must be left running - leave it running and open a new terminal window 7 - Run express server...
-    - In terminal / command line, enter "npm run server:dev"
+    - In terminal / command line, enter "npm start"
     - This is a process that must be left running - leave it running and open a new terminal window 8 - In your web browser, go to the address: "localhost:3000/" 9 - You will now be running the web app in your browser!